vipgupta/OverSketch/README.md

 OverSketch.py function implements OverSketch from https://people.eecs.berkeley.edu/~vipul_gupta/oversketch.pdf

-Running these files would require the pywren package (http://pywren.io/) and the numpywren package (https://github.com/Vaishaal/numpywren) to be installed.
+Running these files would require the pywren (http://pywren.io/) and the numpywren (https://github.com/Vaishaal/numpywren) packages to be installed.

-It calculates AxB approximately using sketching on AWS Lambda.
+It calculates AxB approximately using sketching on AWS Lambda in a cost-efficient fashion.

 Takes arguments:
 1. BigMatrix 'A'